MuhdAzeem/JobTechProject/README.md

 ---
 **Notes**
-- These file is used for host Angular application on Heroku
+- These files are used for host Angular application on Heroku
 ```
 - folder > node_modules
 - Procfile